jamesalexatkin/tfl-golang/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+If making a pull request, please ensure that the linter checks pass (by running `make lint`) and that tests still work.
+You'll need to grab an API key to run integration tests locally.
+Set the two environment variables (`APP_ID` and `APP_KEY`) accordingly, then run `make test-all` to run unit and integration tests.

 ## License